 If you are going there in winter, you will have to use the car train from Klosters (pretty close to Davos) as Flüelapass is closed in winter.

 Once you get closer to Guarda, there is a Public Parking Space on the left, 400 meters before all the Guarda houses.
-It should not be a problem to park there at any time, plenty of space.
+It should not be a problem to park there at any time, with plenty of space.

-Facts about Guarda
+Awesome Facts About Guarda Village

 Guarda was formerly a municipality in the Inn district in the canton of Graubünden in Switzerland.
 However, in the year 2015, they merged with Tarasp, Ardez, And Sent to form the municipality of Scuol.